unixorn/awesome-zsh-plugins/README.md

 ## Themes

-* [caiogondim/bullet-train-oh-my-zsh-theme](https://github.com/caiogondim/bullet-train-oh-my-zsh-theme) - Add with `antigen theme caiogondim/bullet-train-oh-my-zsh-theme bullet-train`
+* [bullet-train-oh-my-zsh-theme](https://github.com/caiogondim/bullet-train-oh-my-zsh-theme) - Add with `antigen theme caiogondim/bullet-train-oh-my-zsh-theme bullet-train`
-* [nojhan/liquidprompt](https://github.com/nojhan/liquidprompt) - A full-featured & carefully designed adaptive prompt for Bash & ZSH
+* [liquidprompt](https://github.com/nojhan/liquidprompt) - A full-featured & carefully designed adaptive prompt for Bash & ZSH
-* [arialdomartini/oh-my-git](https://github.com/arialdomartini/oh-my-git) - An opinionated prompt for bash and zsh
+* [oh-my-git](https://github.com/arialdomartini/oh-my-git) - An opinionated prompt for bash and zsh
-* [fdv/platypus](https://github.com/fdv/platypus) - Platypus is a simple and convenient theme for Oh My ZSH used by Frédéric de Villamil.
+* [platypus](https://github.com/fdv/platypus) - Platypus is a simple and convenient theme for Oh My ZSH used by Frédéric de Villamil.
-* [Valodim/zsh-prompt-powerline](https://github.com/Valodim/zsh-prompt-powerline) - A fairly heavyweight zsh prompt, based on the powerline font from the popular eponymous vim plugin, which works well for a dark background.
+* [pure](https://github.com/sindresorhus/pure) - Pretty, minimal and fast ZSH prompt.
-* [sindresorhus/pure](https://github.com/sindresorhus/pure) - Pretty, minimal and fast ZSH prompt.
+* [zsh-prompt-powerline](https://github.com/Valodim/zsh-prompt-powerline) - A fairly heavyweight zsh prompt, based on the powerline font from the popular eponymous vim plugin, which works well for a dark background.

 ## Even more completions